A tale of two shuffle algebras: The double shuffle algebra with spectral parameters

 by reversing the order of the tensor factors of $V^{\otimes k}$ and relabeling the variables $z_a \mapsto z_{k+1-a}$, as well as using the symmetry property \eqref{eqn:symm aff} of $X$.
 Then we have:

-Meanwhile, the right-hand side of \eqref{eqn:toto} is computed just like the right-hand side of \eqref{eqn:big want 1}, with the specification that $\Delta(Y)$ is expanded in the region when the first $k$ tensor factors are much smaller than the last $l$ tensor factors, one obtains:
+Meanwhile, the right-hand side of \eqref{eqn:toto} is computed just like the right-hand side of \eqref{eqn:big want 1}, with the specification that $\Delta(Y)$ is expanded in the region when the first $k$ tensor factors are much smaller than the last $l$ tensor factors.
+Thus, we obtain:

 We may move $\oR_{\omega_k}$ to the very right of the expression above, and obtain precisely \eqref{eqn:africa}.
 This completes the proof of the fact that the pairing \eqref{eqn:pairing aff ext} respects \eqref{eqn:bialg 1}.
 The situation of \eqref{eqn:bialg 2} is analogous, so we leave it as an exercise to the reader.